Ton-Dynasty/winder/README.md

 - Higher-tier NFTs will get priority for early TIC TOKEN releases.
 - Testing Period: March 2nd to March 10th.
 > [!IMPORTANT]
-> We also have **⭐️ TicTon Oracle Competition1: Tick & Ring ⭐️** for general users, which can refer to the following [Let's play to earn in Tic Ton Tournament](https://www.youtube.com/watch?v=LCuTCQmP_rI) and [Introduction of Competition1](https://t.me/TictonOfficial/52).
+> We also have **⭐️ TicTon Oracle Competition1: Tick & Ring ⭐️** for general users, which can refer to the following [Step-by-Step: How to Earn NFTs Playing Tic Ton Tournament](https://www.youtube.com/watch?v=LCuTCQmP_rI) and [Introduction of Competition1](https://t.me/TictonOfficial/52).

 ## Overview
 The **Ticton Oracle Bot** is an arbitrage bot that operates by fetching the average market price of TON/USDT from multiple exchanges.
 It then quotes this price to the Ticton Oracle.
 In doing so, it seeks arbitrage opportunities among other quoters.